-First, our Grad in conjunction with HYBJ achieved the best overall OoE score compared to state-of-the-art AVC-based DASH methods.
-Specifically, Grad-HYBJ outperformed Pensieve-AVC, the best performing state-of-the-art method, by 17%.
-Note that the large error bars in Figure 7(a) represent the QoE variations under different network traces rather than performance fluctuations inherent to the algorithms.
-Figure 7(b) further compares the algorithms in terms of their performance on the same trace, and the results show that Grad-HYBJ outperformed others most of the time.
-For visual clarity, only three other algorithms are included here.
-Among the tested algorithms, Pensieve-AVC has the highest average QoE, while MPC-AVC and LAAVS-HYBP have the largest error bars (see [18] for comparison with other algorithms).
+performing state-of-the-art method, by 17%.
+Note that the large error bars in Figure 8(a) represent the QoE variations under different network traces rather than performance fluctuations inherent to the algorithms.
+Figure 8(b) to Figure 8(d) further compares the algorithms in terms of their performance on the same trace, and the results show that Grad-HYBJ outperformed others most of the time.
 The performance gains of Grad-HYBJ can be largely attributed to the rebuffering time reduction and improved video smoothness, achieving the lowest switch times and standard deviation bitrate.
-However, as a combined effect of overhead incurred by quality upgrade of buffered segments and intrinsic tradeoff policy of Grad-HYBJ, Grad-HYBJ had 7.3% and 8.7% lower average bitrate utility compared to Pensieve-AVC and MPC-AVC.
+However, as a combined effect of overhead incurred by quality upgrade of buffered segments and intrinsic tradeoff policy of Grad-HYBI, Grad-HYBI had 7.3% and 8.7% lower average bitrate utility compared to Pensieve-AVC and MPC-AVC.
 Additionally, Grad-HYBJ achieved comparable switch amplitude that is only higher than that of BOLA-AVC by 2.6%, due to its ability to adjust bitrate decisions after obtaining information of the relatively long-term bandwidth and thus distribute bandwidth more evenly to each segment.